-As we celebrate World Cancer Day, I am reminded of the story of a woman I met a decade ago who serves as an excellent example of how to maintain your career, dignity, and mental well-being as you face this challenge.
+On black women and breast cancer and managing a career: Hannah Burns serves as an excellent example of how to maintain your career, dignity, and mental well-being as you face the challenge of breast cancer.

-In June of 2005, Hannah Burns was managing director of corporate communications at Lehman Bros., and fulfilling one of her major responsibilities: getting the company’s quarterly earnings results out to the public.
+In June of 2005, Burns was managing director of corporate communications at Lehman Bros., and fulfilling one of her major responsibilities: getting the company’s quarterly earnings results out to the public.
 As the numbers were being released, Burns set up a meeting with her boss – he believed she was going to update him on the media’s coverage of the data.
 Instead, she had to deliver a far more difficult story.

 Three weeks later, there was the surgery, which was followed by a rigorous four-month period of chemotherapy, bone marrow shots, and then seven weeks of radiation.

 In a feat that can be described as nothing short of heroic, aside from a one week recovery period after surgery, Burns only missed one day of work throughout her entire four months of treatments.

 “In addition to wanting to teach my daughters a lesson on how to work through adversity, the firm was so supportive that I wanted to do my absolute best to show my gratitude,” says Burns.
 “The firm said ‘do whatever you need to do to get well.’
 Knowing you’ve got that support is half the battle.”